 The display apartment for Mali is located 1.2km up the road from the project site in Broadbeach.
-The display apartment is located at 17 Albert Avenue, Broadbeach and is open daily from 10am – 4pm by appointment.
+The display apartment is located at 17 Albert Avenue, Broadbeach and is open by appointment only.
 Free parking is available under the Aria Building.

-Construction on Mali Residences is expected to commence before the end of 2019 and completion on the project is expected for early 2021.
+Construction on Mali Residences is underway and completion on the project is expected for early 2021.

 JANUARY 2020: Construction has begun at Mali, with early earthworks now underway.